A Side-By-Side Comparison of Stamped Concrete and Pavers

 - Dye lots can vary from pallet to pallet - so if care is not taken when installing, a large area can appear blotchy.
 A skilled installer will know how to blend the pavers to eliminate this issue.

 - Pavers can settle and move over time if they are not installed properly.
 Here in Connecticut, we have to ensure that everything - the existing soil, the base material we bring in, the pavers after they're installed... - is compacted properly or the pavers will heave unevenly with the frost.

 As you can see, there are pros and cons to both stamped concrete and interlocking concrete pavers.
 In the 26 years that Bahler Brothers has been in business, we have found that New England just isn't kind to stamped concrete.
-Many of the people we've given prices to for patios and pool patios, but who have not gone with pavers, come back to us after a year or 2 with regrets because the stamped concrete they had installed has cracked and doesn't look good.
+Many of our past customers that have gone the stamped concrete route have come back to us after a year or two with regrets because the concrete has cracked and is too expensive to keep repairing.